OAC Recommender Grants for Theatre Creators

 - Is the application complete, thoughtful, and well prepared?

 ABOUT RECOMMENDER GRANTS: Recommenders are organizations authorized by OAC to receive applications, review them and make grant recommendations.
 OAC allocates a budget to each of the participating recommenders.
 Within six weeks of an application deadline, the recommender will notify OAC of their grant recommendations.
-Funding recommendations are reviewed by OAC for final eligibility, and OAC then sends you an email letting you know that your notification letter is available online in Nova.
-If recommended a grant, individuals must enter their Social Insurance Number (SIN) and acknowledge the notification letter in Nova.
-OAC then sends the grant cheque by regular mail.
+Funding recommendations are reviewed by OAC for final eligibility, and program results are available on the OAC website under Grant Results.
+If recommended a grant, individuals must provide their Social Insurance Number (SIN) and OAC then sends the grant cheque by regular mail.

-APPLICANT ELIGIBILITY: You may receive more than one Recommender Grants for Theatre Creators grant in any one program year (September 2020 – January 2021), towards one project or for different projects.
+APPLICANT ELIGIBILITY: You may receive more than one Recommender Grants for Theatre Creators grant in any one program year (September 2021 – January 2022), towards one project or for different projects.
 You may receive recommendations from more than one recommender in the same program year.
-You may apply for a maximum of ten Recommender Grants for Theatre Creators each program year.
+You may apply for a maximum of five Recommender Grants for Theatre Creators each program year.
 Important: Due to the number of applications received and the limited funds available, grants awarded may be smaller than the amount requested.

 – professional theatre artists who are residents of Ontario with a permanent physical address in Ontario